Aif4thah/VulnerableLightApp/README.md

 [![Github Sponsors](https://img.shields.io/badge/GitHub%20Sponsors-30363D?&logo=GitHub-Sponsors&logoColor=EA4AAA)](https://github.com/sponsors/Aif4thah/)

-> ⚠️ **Obvious Disclaimer** : This repository and its tools are provided "as is."
-The author(s) make no representations or warranties, express or implied, regarding the operation of the information, content, materials, tools, services, or products included.
-The author(s) disclaim, to the full extent permissible by law, all warranties, express or implied, including implied warranties of merchantability and fitness for a particular purpose.

 > 🤝 **Ethical Sponsorship Request** : While this project is open-source and free to use, we kindly ask that if you are using it for commercial purposes or in a business setting, please consider sponsoring the project through GitHub Sponsors.
 Your support helps maintain and improve the project, ensuring it remains a valuable resource for everyone.
 Thank you for your understanding and generosity!

+> ⚠️ **Disclaimer** : This repository and its tools are provided "as is."
+The author(s) make no representations or warranties, express or implied, regarding the operation of the information, content, materials, tools, services, or products included.
+The author(s) disclaim, to the full extent permissible by law, all warranties, express or implied, including implied warranties of merchantability and fitness for a particular purpose.

 ## 🎱 Components & Attack Surface